mkingopng/RefVision/README.md

     Task: Write and test your CDK stack(s) to provision the required AWS resources.
     Test: Use cdk synth and cdk deploy --require-approval never (when you’re ready for production) along with integration tests that use LocalStack if possible.

-4. Next Steps and How to Proceed

-Since you mentioned that the first priority is to set up a development environment that does not incur costs, I recommend starting with the following:

-    Set Up Docker and LocalStack:
-    – Create your docker-compose.yml as above and run LocalStack locally.
-    – Verify you can connect using AWS CLI or boto3 (set endpoint_url='http://localhost:4566').

-    Create and Activate Your Virtual Environment:
-    – Install all dependencies and verify that your test suite (pytest) runs locally.

-    Write a Minimal Test for One Component (e.g., the Critical Frame Detection Function):
-    – Create a test file in tests/ that loads a small sample video file and asserts that find_critical_frame() returns the expected index.
-    – Once this test passes locally, commit your work and move to the next component.

-    Document Your Local Configuration:
-    – Use environment variables (or a separate local config file) to set endpoints for LocalStack so that your code can seamlessly switch between local and live AWS endpoints.

-    Decide on the Inference Execution Environment:
-    – For now, run your YOLOv11-pose inference locally (or on a non-GPU machine) with the understanding that later you’ll port it to an ECS Fargate task that has GPU support and scales to zero. – You might simulate this with a Docker container locally that mimics the ECS task.

-    Plan the Step Functions Orchestration:
-    – Begin with a simple state machine definition that calls your preprocessing Lambda and then your inference Lambda.
-Test this workflow locally (using Step Functions Local if desired).

-    Keep Everything Under Version Control and Write Tests:
-    – Use pytest for unit tests.
-Create a suite of integration tests that use LocalStack to simulate S3, DynamoDB, and Lambda invocations.